Share this:

 Margot Lee Shetterly

-This book tells the true story of the Black American female mathematicians at NASA, whose calculations helped fuel some of America’s most outstanding achievements in space.
+The classic book tells the true story of the Black American female mathematicians at NASA.
+The Black American female’s calculations helped fuel some of America’s most outstanding achievements in space.

 Who is Michelle Obama?